wmo-im/wcmp/.github/ISSUE_TEMPLATE/wcmp-issue-template.md

 ---
-name: WMCP Issue Template
+name: WCMP Issue Template
-about: Generic template for any type of issue for WMCP repository.
+about: Generic template for any type of issue for WCMP repository.
 title: ''
 labels: ''
 assignees: ''